vertueux/smov/doc/README.md

 # The Documentation sub-directory

-Here are the steps you need to follow to install and configure the SMOV executables:
+Here are the steps you need to follow to install and configure the SMOV executables on your robot's motherboard:

 1. [Build a Spot Micro](doc/build_a_spot_micro.md)
 2. [Install ROS2](doc/install_ros2.md)